Plebware/Plebware.github.io/author/news/_posts/2026-06-10-corona-viruses-and-me.md

 What begins as a simple cold or flu often progresses into a sinus infection.
 The infected sinus drainage then continually irritates the throat, causing coughing and inflammation.
 If the infection reaches my lungs or chest, recovery becomes even more difficult.
-The lungs are already dealing with inflammation while the infected sinus drainage continues to irritate the respiratory tract.
+The lungs are already dealing with inflammation, while the infected sinus drainage continues to irritate the respiratory tract.

 As a result, what might be a short illness for most people can turn into a prolonged cycle for me.
 The sinus infection aggravates the throat, the throat irritation aggravates the lungs, and the lungs take longer to heal because the post-nasal drip persists.